Kotlin/KEEP/proposals/scripting-support.md

 #### Execution lifecycle

 The script is executed in the following pipeline:
-- selection - the *Selectors* takes the script and selects the set of services that will handle it
+- selection - the *Selectors* are called on the script to choose the set of services that will handle it
 - preprocessing - the *Preprocessor* takes the script and the environment and extracts the compilation configuration
 - compilation - the *Platform* takes the script, and the compilation configuration and provides the compiled class
 - instantiation - the *Executor* takes the compiled class, the environment, and the compilation configuration and